Photo Source: Copyrighted © 2021

 Map Source: People Group Location: Omid.
 Other geography / data: GMI.
 Map Design: Joshua Project

-|Christian Adherents:||0.22 %|
+|Christian Adherents:||0.23 %|

 |Online Audio NT:||No|

-|People Cluster:||South Asia Hindu - Other|
+|People Cluster:||South Asia Hindu - other|

 |Affinity Bloc:||South Asian Peoples|